petr-tik/docs/README.md

 bundle exec middleman server
 ```

-Once the server is running,
+Once the server is running, you can add changes to different markdown files and reload page.

 Need Help?
 Found a bug?
 --------------------

 Just [submit an issue](https://github.com/mondough/mondocs/issues) to this GitHub repo if you need any help.

-And, of course, feel free to submit pull requests with bug fixes or changes.
+If you see a typo or want to update/elaborate on our documentation - feel free to submit pull requests with bug fixes or changes.